r-craig73/rock_paper_scissors/readme.md

 # rock_paper_scissors

-#### by Ron Craig, updated 2/7/2018
+#### by Ron Craig, updated 2/7/2018, March 2019

 ## Description
 ### Generate the 'rock, paper, scissors' game using Ruby, Gem & BBD coding

 ### Create a method to handle the different combination of plays and write specs for all possible combination of plays.

-## After all specs are passing, build a script a player can use to play the game (two player game or play against the computer).
+## After specs are passing, build a script for a player to play against the computer (computer will select an item after 2 seconds).

 ## Specifications
 1. User wins if player 1 selects 'rock' and other player selects 'scissors.'